Genetic contribution of advantaged ancestors in the biparental Moran model -- finite selection: Motivation, model and main results

 In words, the quantity $W_n(i,j)$ is the probability, given the pedigree before time $n$, $\mathcal{G}_n$, that any gene of individual $i$ living at time $n$ comes from the ancestor $j$, living at time $0$.
 It is a deterministic function of the random graph $G$ between time $0$ and time $n$ and does not depend on the advantage status of individuals in the pedigree (although the pedigree itself depends on this status).
 More formally, $W_n(i,j)=\mathbb{P}(X^{(n)}_n=j|X^{(n)}_0=i,\mathcal{F}_n)$.

-If the genome size is very large and the evolution of distant genes are sufficiently decorrelated, we can expect this quantity to be close to the proportion of genes of individual $i$ that come from individual $j$.
+If the genome is very large and the evolution of distant genes are sufficiently decorrelated, we can expect this quantity to be close to the proportion of genes of individual $i$ that come from individual $j$.
 For this reason we refer to this quantity as the \textit{genetic weight at time $n$ of ancestor $j$ in the genome of individual $i$} (see Figure \ref{FigPedigree} for an illustration).
-We define the genetic weight of ancestor $j$ as the sum $\sum_{i=1}^NW_n(i,j)$ of these weights extended to all individuals.
+We define the genetic weight of ancestor $j$ at time $n$ as the sum $\sum_{i=1}^NW_n(i,j)$.